usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 Typescript has been widely and quickly adopted across the industry because of the benefits it gives applications.
 Typescript is a superset of javascript and provides types checking which reduces the amount of bugs, simplifies testings, and improves onboarding for developers.

-Since Typescript provides so many widesread benefits for an applications, this ADR will focus primary on the best way to migrate to Typescript.
+Since Typescript provides widesread benefits for an applications, this ADR will focus on the best way to migrate to Typescript.

-I also will be focusing on migrations solutions that allow for gradual ts adoption instead of a cutover solution.
-This is because cutover solutions may introduce bugs due to a large release and it would require substaintial work and organization up front to execute.
+I also will be focusing on migrations solutions that allow for gradual TS adoption instead of a cut-over solution.
+Cutover solutions may introduce bugs due to large release.
+Additionally, cutover solutions would require substaintial work and organization up-front to execute.

 ## Decision Drivers